Saturday, April 15, 2017

 Frog: Arterial System

-It consists of all the arteries in body.
-The arteries carry blood away from the heart.
-The arterial system in frog beings with the truncus arteriosus which arises from top right region of ventricle.The truncusascends, get curved towards left and divides into left and right branches or trunks, each of which subdivides into three major vessels or aortic arches: (1) Common carotid, (2) systemic and (3) pulmocutaneous.
+It is system of arteries and consists of all the arteries in body.
+The arteries are blood vessels which carry blood away from the heart.
+The arterial system of frog beings with the truncus arteriosus which arises from top right region of ventricle.The truncus arteriosus ascends, get curved towards left and divides into left and right aortic trunks, each aortic trunk divides into three major vessels or aortic arches:

-1. Common carotid arch: It is a short vessel running forward and outward, but soon divides into 2 branches: external and internal carotids.
+1. Common carotid arch: It is a short vessel running forward and outward, but soon divides into 2 branches: external and internal carotid artery.

 a.
-External carotid: It is the smaller inner branch carrying blood to the tongue and adjacent parts.
-It is also called lingual.
+External carotid artery: It is the smaller inner branch carrying blood to the tongue and adjacent parts.
+It is also called lingual artery.

 b.Internal carotid: It is the larger outer branch.
-At its base it forms a little swelling, the carotid labyrinth.
-Its lumen is converted into a labyrinth by folding of the walls.
-It is probably a sense organ and controls blood pressure in the internal carotid artery.
-The internal carotid divides into 3 branches: a palatine to the roof of buccal cavity, a cerebral to the brain, and an ophthalmic to the eye.
+At its base a Small swelling called the carotid labyrinth is present.
+It detects blood pressure and change in concentration of oxygen , carbondioxide and pH in blood.
+The internal carotid artery divides into 3 branches: a palatine artery to the roof of buccal cavity, a cerebral artery to the brain, and an ophthalmic artery to the eye.

-2. Systemic arch: It is the longest of the three arches and with greatest distribution of blood.
+2. Systemic arch: It is the longest of the three arches and with greatest distribution of blood supply.
 The two systemic arches curve dorsally around the oesophagus and join with each other behind the heart to form the dorsal aorta.
 In its course each systemic arch gives off 3 arteries:

 a.
 Oesophageal: A small inner artery to oesophagus.